 Sharing and connecting on your hopes and dreams is an excellent way to keep the conversation going on your first date.
 It also gives you a chance for you both to share about your childhoods.
-Taking it beyond the typical family related questions that tend to leave a conversation (3) flat and stale.
+Taking it beyond the typical family related questions that tend to leave a discussion (3) flat and stale.

 11. Who’s the most fascinating person you know?

 Besides parents and friends, its often very insightful to talk about the other people in their life that they have influenced them.
 Who they mention for example a mentor, boss, a spiritual leader or a coach can help to peel back the layers of their life.
-Revealing a side of them that wouldn’t usually come up on a first date.
+Revealing a side of their character that wouldn’t usually come up on a first date.

 12. What’s your favorite way to be active?

 While there’s nothing wrong with indulging an a few guilty pleasures.
 Most people I coach are looking for a person that eats a healthy diet and lives an active lifestyle.
 If this is important to you too.
 Then asking questions about topics such as health and fitness will let you know if you’re compatible in this area.

 And if you are?
 Then it also gives you the perfect opportunity to plan a second date doing something active that you both enjoy.

 13. What’s the most interesting job you’ve ever had?

 Asking someone on date the “what do you do for work” question has got to be one of the biggest attraction killers.
 Because it has a way of turning a first date from an energy of fun and connection into a hum drum feeling or job interview vibe.